nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

-### Orphan transactions
+### Orphan Transactions
-Orphan transactionsare those whose parental transactions are missing at the time that they are processed.
+Orphan transactions are those whose parental transactions are missing at the time that they are processed.
 These transactions are not propagated to other nodes until all of their missing parents are received, and they thus end up languishing in a local buffer until evicted or their parents are found.

 #### See Also
 - [Orphan Block](#orphan-block)